jdcloudcom/en/documentation/Service-Agreements-and-Guarantees/Product-Service-Agreement/Video-Live-Service-Clause.md

 **7. Opening, Use and Termination of Services**

-  7.1 The live video service is sold in volume.
-You can use JD Cloud's live video service from the date of opening.
+  7.1 The Live Video service is sold in volume.
+You can use JD Cloud's Live Video service from the date of opening.

   7.2 You shall keep your account balance sufficient to ensure the uninterrupted use of the service.
-If you have arrears for the on-demand live video service, JD Cloud will stop providing the service for you.
+If you have arrears for the on-demand Live Video service, JD Cloud will stop providing the service for you.

   7.3 The service shall be terminated in advance in the following circumstances: